LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 ## Limit eResource providers

 There's been a lot of attention on use of online library services, such as eBooks and eAudio.
-The [BBC have reported figures](https://www.bbc.co.uk/news/uk-england-52368191) showing that usage seems to have increased.
+The [BBC have reported figures](https://www.bbc.co.uk/news/uk-england-52368191) showing that usage has increased.
 From very low previously, to not quite so low during lockdown.
 Library eBook services are fiddly things, consisting of third party sites to search, additional passwords, apps to install on your phone and tablet, and long waiting lists for eBooks that won't work on your eReader.

 Even a modest increase in usage is impressive given the poor quality of the offer.
 But library websites don't help.
 Often the information provided is a webpage listing lots of strange names: uLIBRARY, OverDrive, CloudLibrary.
 A picture of a big green box.
 As if people should know what these are, and be able to choose between them.
 With eBook offers divided across suppliers, services are often advertising 3 or 4 of these, with no guidance for which to go for.

 ### Tips

-1. Have a maximum of one provider for each type of eResource.
-Less variety but far more clarity.
+1. Have only one provider for each type of eResource.
+Don't be tempted to think that more providers mean more choice for users.
+Clarity and ease of use is more inportant.
 2. Provide accessible and simple instructions for using the service.
 3. Integrate the search for online content into your main catalogue.